19hours/sg-statutes/Acts/Parking Places (Surcharge) Act.md

 ### Non-application

-8\.—(1) The provisions of this Act and of the Parking Places Act (Cap.
-214) shall not apply to private parking places used exclusively in connection with any private dwelling-house for the housing or parking of vehicles kept for private use only.
+8\.—(1) The provisions of this Act shall not apply to private parking places used exclusively in connection with any private dwelling-house for the housing or parking of vehicles kept for private use only.

+[Act 24 of 2018 wef 01/05/2018]

 (2) For the purposes of this section, “dwelling-house” means any building or tenement, or any part thereof, which is used, constructed or adapted for use for human habitation.